-Four areas of Zn-Pb ore deposits are recognized in the Silesian-Cracow region: Chrzanów, Olkusz, Bytom and Zawiercie regions. in 2020, the exploitation was carried out from Klucze I, Olkusz and Pomorzany deposits in the Olkusz region.
-The Zn-Pb deposits of the Bytom and Chrzanów regions are of the historical and scientific importance only.
-The deposits have been exhausted in the result of the exploitation conducted since the Middle Ages and now comprise some anticipated sub-economic accumulations of mainly oxide ores with minor participation of sulfide ores.
+Four areas of Zn-Pb ore deposits are recognized in the Silesian-Cracow region: Chrzanów, Olkusz, Bytom and Zawiercie regions.
+In 2020, the exploitation carried out so far of ores from the Klucze I, Olkusz and Pomorzany deposits in the Olkusz region was ended.
+The “Olkusz-Pomorzany” mine was put into liquidation, and the Minister of Climate and Environment on 15th of January 2021 decided to extinguish an exploitation concession for above mentioned deposits as of 1.01.2021.
+The Zn-Pb deposits of the Bytom and Chrzanów regions are of the historical importance only.
+The deposits have been exhausted in the result of the exploitation conducted since the Middle Ages and now comprise some anticipated sub-economic resources of mainly oxide ores (the so-called “calamines”) with minor participation of sulfide ores.
 The exploitation of deposits of the fourth region (Zawiercie) has not started up to now.
 The location of Zn-Pb ores deposits in Poland are presented on the general and detailed maps.

-The Zn-Pb concentrations accompanying the sulfide copper ores occur in the Zeschstein copper-silver deposits in the Fore-Sudetic Monocline.
+The Zn-Pb concentrations accompanying the sulfide copper and silver ores occur in the Zeschstein copper-silver deposits in the Fore-Sudetic Monocline.
 The average lead contents are only in the range of 0.05-0.3%, therefore the lead recovery is possible only in the course of a copper concentrate treatment in smelters.
-According to the data provided by the KGHM Polish Copper S.A., in 2020 the copper processing was accompanied by a recovery of 28.79 thousand tonnes of lead.
+According to the data provided by the KGHM Polish Copper S.A., in 2021 the copper and silver processing was accompanied by a recovery of 29.43 thousand tonnes of lead.

 Table 1 shows resources and the current state of exploration and development of Zn-Pb deposits.